 Founded in 1970 by Leonard Slatkin, the STL Symphony Youth Orchestra has been a springboard for many young musicians seeking a career in orchestral music – including seven current members of the St. Louis Symphony.
 There are over 1,000 alumni, many as professional musicians as well as in other fields.

 In 2008, the STL Symphony Youth Orchestra performed in the Missouri State Capital Building in Jefferson City and spoke with legislators about the importance of music education.
 The Youth Orchestra continues its advocacy for music education locally and state wide.

-For information on the STL Symphony Youth Orchestra, please contact Youth Orchestra Manager Jessica Ingraham at 314-286-4407 or by email.
+For information on the STL Symphony Youth Orchestra, please contact Director of Education & Youth Orchestra Jessica Ingraham at 314-286-4407 or by email.